abcdhhhh/Prompt_SST/README.md

+## Zero-shot and Few-shot Learning based on Prompt

+This project implements Prompt for SST-2.

-This project is based on BERT. (https://huggingface.co/docs/transformers/model_doc/bert)
+The project is based on BERT. (https://huggingface.co/docs/transformers/model_doc/bert)

 Please install the packages before training.